dotnet/extensions/src/Libraries/Microsoft.Extensions.Hosting.Testing/README.md

 # Microsoft.Extensions.Hosting.Testing

-Tools for integration test hosting and related test oriented helpers.
+Tools for integration testing of apps built with Microsoft.Extensions.Hosting.

 ## Install the package